tilalahmad/Test/README.md

 ##How to use the Examples?

-Firstly make sure that you have the ADT bundle installed and that you have downloaded and extracted the latest version of [Aspose.Words for Android](http://www.aspose.com/community/files/74/android-apis/aspose-words-for-android/category1430.aspx).
+Firstly make sure that you have the ADT bundle installed and that you have downloaded and extracted the latest version of [Aspose.Words for Android](http://www.aspose.com/community/files/74/android-apis/aspose.words-for-android/category1430.aspx).

 1. Extract the Aspose.Words.Android.jar from the latest release archive and add it to a new folder under the example you want to run.
 Add the file under a folder called "libs".
 1. Open the project in your workspace using Eclipse with ADT.
-1. Click Run to start and choose the appropriate emulator to run with.
+1. Click Run to start and choose the appropriate emulator to run the package on.

 ## Support and Contribution